khoai23/exam_builder/README.md

 [ ] Data source
 [ ] Drag-n-drop categorizer
 [ ] Filter for question types
-[ ] Redirect student with template key to a specializing page; optional choice to use hashed info as student key [ ] Add more info to session template (name, comment, expiry time, grace time, try to force submission upon end)
+[x] Redirect student with template key to a specializing page [ ] Optional choice to use hashed info as student key (enabled by creator) [ ] Add more info to session template (name, comment, expiry time, grace time, try to force submission upon end)